Learning French as an adult can be quite challenging.

 1. Start your day with French news.

 It’s a common habit to read up on what’s happening with the world right after you wake up in the morning.
 If you’re already doing this daily, it’s simply a matter of switching to French online newspapers instead of the ones in your native language.
 Or perhaps you can change the language of the international news site to French?

 For your daily dose of French news, you can choose to learn French everyday from any of the following:

 Reading news in French would not only help you practice your reading skills, it will also keep you abreast of the biggest headlines that day, in France and in the world.
 Plus, of course, you can use what you’ve read as discussion points when practising with French speakers later on.

 Nothing beats a morning run to keep you energized at the start of the day.
 If you’re the kind who runs in the morning before work, why not switch to French songs while you run?
-There are lots of high-energy French songs that would go well with your running playlist.
-Such as the ones on this link: https://jog.fm/french-pop-workout-songs
+There are lots of high-energy French songs that would go well with your running playlist, such as the ones in this link: https://jog.fm/french-pop-workout-songs

 Or you can choose from hundreds of French songs that I've specially curated for you in this article:

 French Music Playlist: Listen to 600+ French Songs for Free